theforeman/theforeman.org/gnomeopw.md

 ### Post-installation import

 * *Status:* Not started
-* *Summart of idea*: After running foreman-installation, all resources should be imported into Foreman to continiously manage the host
+* *Summary of idea*: After running foreman-installation, all resources should be imported into Foreman to continuously manage the host
 * *Knowledge prerequisite*: Ruby, Puppet
 * *Skill level*: Medium
 * *Contacts*: Ewoud Kohl van Wijngaarden